Creating custom apps

 Tip

-Read more about custom tables in our Workflow guides
+Read more about building custom workflows in our Workflow guides.

 Adding Web UI (urls/views)¶